 Most of the better lawyers will work on a Conditional Fee Agreement, or a CFA.
 If they don’t win the case for you, they don’t claim a fee.
 When they win, they will receive the standard fee plus an uplift, also known as a success fee.

 A Trained Lawyer Knows that These types of claims allow for the victim to sue for financial compensation for their losses caused by others’ actions.
 These can include:

 - Medical Expenses.
 These can include medical expenses incurred due to the incident and estimated future treatment.

 - Lost Wages.
-This can include past, present, and future lost wages.
+This type of damage award can include past, present, and future lost wages.
 This is especially the case if the victim is disabled.
 This can also include lost pension or 401K benefits.